freeipa/freeipa-pr-ci/doc/prscheduler.md

 token: $vagrant_token
 ```

-Taking an open_nightly_pr as an example, the arguments can be explained
+Taking open_nightly_pr command as an example, the arguments can be
-with the following picture, showing the resulting PR opened by the
+explained with the following picture, showing the resulting PR opened by
-script:
+the script:

 ![open_close_pr.jpg](images/open_close_pr.jpg)